 Section 1 Purpose.
-The purpose of the Quarry Overlay District is to implement an Order of the Superior Court of New Jersey, Law Division, Passaic County for development of affordable housing.
+The purpose of the Quarry Overlay District is amend the Borough's zoning ordinances to allow activities permitted on a portion of the Meer trace pursuant to the Court Order.
 The court recognized the potential to assist in the provision of affordable housing on the Meer Tract, in conjunction with the existing Tilcon Quarry Tract.
 The Court found that quarrying and related uses are not inconsistent with inclusionary development.